Dentin dysplasia: Stainless steel crowns

-Stainless steel crowns which also known as "hall crowns" can prevent tooth wear and maintain occlusal dimension in affected primary teeth.
+Stainless steel crowns which also known as "hall crowns" can prevent tooth wear and maintain the occlusal dimension in affected primary teeth.
 However, if demanded, composite facings or composite strip crowns can be added for aesthetic reasons.

 Endodontics Treatment

 Endodontic intervention can help conserve the existing health of affected permanent teeth.
-It is difficult to perform an endodontic therapy on teeth that develop abscesses as a resultant of obliteration of the pulp chambers and root canals.
+It is difficult to perform endodontic therapy on teeth that develop abscesses as a result of obliteration of the pulp chambers and root canals.
 An alternative to conventional therapy would be retrograde filling and periapical curettage.
 However, these therapies are not recommended for teeth with roots that are too short.

 Removable dentures

-Teeth with short thin roots and marked cervical constrictions are less favourable for indirect restorations such as crown placements.
-If endodontics treatment fails, and abscess develops around the root apex, extraction of the affected teeth would be the best treatment option.
-Dentures or over dentures can be considered, as rehabilitation until growth is completed.
-Cast partial dentures could also be an alternative treatment option and it only works if there are a few teeth that has enough root length to serve as retentive purpose.
+Teeth with short, thin roots and marked cervical constrictions are less favourable for indirect restorations such as crown placements.
+If endodontics treatment fails, and an abscess develops around the root apex, extraction of the affected teeth would be the best treatment option.
+Dentures or over-dentures can be considered as rehabilitation until growth is completed.
+Cast partial dentures could also be an alternative treatment option and it only works if there are a few teeth that have enough root length to serve a retentive purpose.

 Dental implants

 Dental implant is one of the treatment options that can be considered when growth is fully attained.
-For patients who experience maxillo-mandibular alveolar atrophy due to early loss of teeth, alveolar ridge augmentation procedure is recommended prior to the implant placement.
+For patients who experience maxillo-mandibular alveolar atrophy due to early loss of teeth, an alveolar ridge augmentation procedure is recommended prior to the implant placement.
 Both onlay bone grafting and sinus lift techniques can be carried out together to accomplish implant placement.